-Gunnel is an alternate spelling of gunwale, the definition of gunnel is also the upper side of a ship or boat or the uppermost planks of a wooden vessel.
+Gunnel is an alternative spelling of gunwale; the definition of gunnel is also the upper side of a ship or boat or the uppermost planks of a wooden vessel.
 This spelling is gaining momentum as it is closer to how the word is pronounced, though many editors still frown upon the simplified spelling.
 Gunnel is also a small ocean fish.

 Luckily, I found it within a couple of hours floating full with water and only a bit of the gunwale and the front of the bow could be seen on the surface.
 (World Fishing & Aquaculture Magazine)

 Time for a snack, I braced my rod against the gunwale with just enough forethought to tuck it under a cleat.
 (Field & Stream Magazine)